 Having problems getting your TV to receive digital broadcast stations using your antenna?
-You've come to the right place.
-Find the problem you're having below.
+You’ve come to the right place.
+Find solutions to your antenna problems below.

 My TV isn’t doing anything when I hook up the antenna

 - Are you sure your TV is capable of receiving digital TV signals?
 (Is it a digital TV and was it made after 2006?
 If not, you’ll need a converter box).